Home

 Example: “Your shoes are dripping.”

 A dupe is a more affordable version of a more premium or expensive product.
-It is often used in the beauty industry by influencers, or in the fashion industry, to refer to a more affordable version of a designer bag, accessory or item of clothing.
+It is often used in the beauty industry by influencers, or in the fashion industry, to refer to a more affordable version of a designer bag, accessory or item of clothing from the product catalog.

 Example: “These Amazon earrings are such a great dupe for the designer earrings that are all the rage right now and only $20 - I swear I can’t even tell the difference!”